 Web enter “Port Milang Historic Railway Museum”

 An increasing number of pieces of Rolling Stock are displayed at the railway station yard and in the former Milang Railway Station building.
 The station building has been nicely restored having been salvaged from a local farm.
-One of the latest additions to the display is a 350-class diesel, locally built at Islington in the 1940’s.
+One of the interesting additions to the display is a 350-class diesel, locally built at Islington in the 1940’s.
 A train simulator situated in the cab of the 350 is a hit with children and adults alike.
+A craft shop and a cafeteria car are also located at the Museum.
+A small train on which rides are available runs on a newly extended track from the “Light Railway” Shed.
 The Museum is open on Saturday & Sunday afternoons 12 noon to 4pm or by appointment which can be made by ringing the Secretary.

 Port Pirie National Trust Museum